What are Fibroids?

 When a fibroid outgrows its blood supply and begins to die, it can cause severe pain.
 The location of fibroids is used to classify them.
 Intramural fibroids develop within the uterine muscle wall.
 Fibroids in the submucosa protrude into the uterine cavity.
 Subserosal fibroids protrude from the uterus's surface.

-They may swab your throat if you have a sore throat to check for bacteria that causes strep throat.
+They may swab your throat if you have a sore throat to check for bacteria that cause strep throat.
 If the test results are negative, you are most likely infected with a virus.
 They can also collect a sample of your blood or other bodily fluid to look for indicators that indicate a viral infection, such as your white blood cell count.
-For identifying the virus the doctor may ask a person to go through blood, sputum and urine.
-The sample collected helps the doctor in diagnosing various diseases such as dengue, malaria, chikungunya, typhoid, etc.

 Ultrasound Scans